zouielouie/BSE_Template_Portfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

+# Starter Project
+For your final milestone, explain the outcome of your project.
+Key details to include are:
+- What you've accomplished since your previous milestone
+- What your biggest challenges and triumphs were at BSE
+- A summary of key topics you learned about
+- What you hope to learn in the future after everything you've learned at BSE

 # Final Milestone
 For your final milestone, explain the outcome of your project.
 Key details to include are: